semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

   - GCP: `.semaphore/deploy-canary-gcp.yml`
   - DO: `.semaphore/deploy-canary-digitalocean.yml`

-We’ll focus on the DO deployment, but overall the process is the same for all clouds.
+We’ll focus on the DO deployment, but the process is the same for all clouds.

-The pipeline consists of 3 blocks: *Push*, *Deploy*, and *Test*.
+The pipeline consists of three blocks:

-The “Push” block takes the docker image that we built earlier and uploads it to a cloud Docker registry.
-The image must be placed in a place accessible by the Kubernetes cluster.
-The block imports a secret containing the credentials required to login the production Docker
+**Push**: the push block takes the docker image that we built earlier and uploads it to a cloud Docker registry.
+The image must be in a place that is accessible by the Kubernetes cluster.
+This block imports a secret “dockerhub” secret:
-registry:

 ``` yaml
 . . .